tonimagwow/unit_2_project/README.md

 ## Personal & Challenges
 ### I learned a few things about myself when working on this project.
 1. Attention to detail continues to be something I keep having issues with.
 Going into this project I already knew where I needed to improve and I was able to catch some of my errors.
-2. Bootstrap can make things look really nice really quick.
-Though I found myself
+2. Bootstrap can make things look really nice really quick (insert sarcasm).
+Before I knew it I was three hours in and I was still only half way through styling my Index page.
+I really did enjoy working with it and I'm looking forward to getting further into it.
-3. Stick to my original ideas.
-When I first started working on my project I started with images inside of divs.
-After running into a few roadblocks, I scrapped my whole project and started from scratch.
-If I would of worked through the original problems I would of been more satisfied with what I've completed.
+3.

 ## Source and links